ppy/osu-wiki/wiki/Glossary/en.md

 ### Drop

 A drop is an osu!catch element that gives a score of 100.
-A drop is the equivalent to the osu!standard's slider tick.
+It is the equivalent to the osu!standard's slidertick.

 The difference between drops and droplets is that a drop is twice as big as droplets are.

 ### Droplet

 A droplet is an osu!catch element that gives a score of 10.
-A droplet is the equivalent to the osu!standard's slider track.
+It is the equivalent to the osu!standard's slider track.

 The difference between drops and droplets is that a droplet is half as big as drops are.